bizzehdee/blog/content/why-uuids-beat-integers-as-primary-keys-and-why-performance-isnt-issue.md

   * You want to generate keys outside the database.
   * You want harder-to-guess identifiers.

-Perfect 👌 — let’s add a **side-by-side benchmark example** so developers can see how little difference there actually is between `INT` and `UUID` in practice.
-I’ll base this on PostgreSQL since it has native `UUID` support, but the same principle applies to MySQL, SQL Server, etc.

----

 ## Benchmark: `INT` vs `UUID` in PostgreSQL

 Let’s test with two identical tables: